d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

-# The Dataset for Pretraining Word Embedding
+# The Dataset for Pretraining Word Embeddings
 :label:`sec_word2vec_data`

-In this section, we will introduce how to preprocess a dataset with negative sampling :numref:`sec_approx_train` and load into minibatches for word2vec training.
-The dataset we use is [Penn Tree Bank (PTB)]( https://catalog.ldc.upenn.edu/LDC99T42), which is a small but commonly-used corpus.
-It takes samples from Wall Street Journal articles and includes training sets, validation sets, and test sets.

-First, import the packages and modules required for the experiment.
+Now that we know the technical details of the word2vec models and approximate training methods, let us walk through their implementations.
+Specifically,
+we will take the skip-gram model in :numref:`sec_word2vec` and negative sampling in :numref:`sec_approx_train` as an example.
+In this section,
+we begin with the dataset
+for pretraining the word embedding model: the original format of the data will be transformed into minibatches that can be iterated over during training.

 ```{.python .input}
 from d2l import mxnet as d2l